 Hi, my name is Ashley Baldwin and I am a Registered Social Worker (MSW, RSW), Psychotherapist in the Province of Ontario.
 I am a Certified member of both the OCSWSSW (Ontario College of Social Workers and Social Service Workers); as well as the OASW (Ontario Association of Social Workers).
 I have 15+ years’ experience in community mental health including work within mental health agencies (such as CMHA), addiction treatment, women's shelters, hospice, and long-term care.
 I opened Counselling Bruce County during the pandemic in early 2021; going from a solo therapist to the team we are today!
+I to say we are the first small business to be Rainbow Registered in Bruce County!
 Who do I work with & What can I help with?
 I work with clients of all ages addressing all areas of life from a holistic perspective (mind, body, and spirit).
 I work with individuals ages 12 and up, as well as couples.
 I have experience in many areas including depression & anxiety, adult ADHD, self-compassion, self-harming behaviours; family relationships (including healthy boundaries), work stress, gender identity & sexuality, infidelity, grief/bereavement and addictions of all kind.
 I work within various modalities depending on the concern, including DBT (dialectical behaviour therapy skills); CBT (cognitive behavioural therapy); as well as the Gottman Method for couples.
-I have a passion for working with teens, and I am a strong ally for the 2S-LGBQT+ community.
+I am a strong ally for the 2S-LGBQT+ and neurodivergent communities.

 My Therapeutic Approach My therapeutic style is calm yet affirming with a goal to help you reach your desired outcome in a time frame that best suits your needs.
 Through empathetic listening, re-framing, and guidance, I will assist you in viewing your concerns from all angles, offering insight and alternative coping techniques to help support and heal; offering outside resources and support as needed within the community.
 Many of my clients come back to me due to my direct, "no nonsense" and sometimes challenging style, so this is something to consider before booking with me.

-Training I have attended Safer Spaces training as well as Rainbow Health's training on removing barriers to assist me in creating a more inclusive and safer space for the LGBTQ2IA+ community and am proud to say that all members of our team have done the same.
-I have completed Level 1&2 with the Gottman Institute in order to become a certified Gottman Therapist for marriage and couples therapy.
+Training I have attended Safer Spaces training as well as Rainbow Health's training on removing barriers to assist me in creating a more inclusive and safer space for the LGBTQ2IA+ community within our clinic.
+I have completed training with the Gottman Institute in order to become a certified Gottman Therapist for marriage and couples therapy.
 I have also completed training in LGBTQ2IA+ Couples & Relationship Therapy.
 I am trained in ADHD & Neurodiversity Affirming Care and support individuals who are under the spectrum of Neurodiversity.
-I am also beginning my training to become a Certified Sex Therapy Informed Professional.
+I am also training to become a Certified Sex Therapy Informed Professional.
 What else should you know?
 It is important for you to know as much as you can about a counsellor before you choose them.
 It is essential that you feel it is the right "fit" for your personal needs.
 Not every counsellor will be right for you, and not every client will be right for a counsellor.
 In order to have the most effective counselling treatment, it is important that you are working with someone that can provide you the right amount of support that you are comfortable with, and that you feel you need.

 Hello, my name is Stephanie Brien and I am Registered Social Worker (MSW, RSW) in Ontario.
 I am a member of both the OCSWSSW and OASW.
 I have 19+ years of experience as Social Worker.
 My experience includes working in community settings such as inpatient/outpatient mental health, corrections and the school board.
 I started in private practice in February 2020, just before the pandemic.
-I moved from Puslinch in September 2023 to the Grey-Bruce area and looking forward to joining Counselling Bruce County.
+I moved from Puslinch in September 2023 to the Grey-Bruce area and am happy to be supporting my new community.

 My Therapeutic Approach My therapeutic style is direct, compassionate and genuine.
 I believe in starting where you are at in your journey and fostering a working relationship where change can be supported and sustained.
 I will encourage change and promote reliance in your journey.
 I may use humour and non-conventional approaches as a way to foster change and to promote compassion in a non-judgmental space.